Rahmenordnung/project-3m-database/README.md

 - The app was tested on Mobile, all the mobile, tablet, laptop, desktop etc,(all the deviced served in the Chrome developer tools) and also using the Google Chrome inspect feature to test for repsonsiveness and any errors that occurred.
 There were many issues founded and the most critical for me was in the search function and in connection that with the main app and creation of sessions.

+Manual testing was undertaken for this application and satisfactorily passed:

 - The CRUD functionality has been test in relation with the database,to see if they comunicate and the records from the database are send, updated, deleted, etc with help of GET , POST methods

 - The login/logout functuanality works by creating a new record in the Users collection from the database and that the pashword is hashed correctly thanks to __Flask and Werkzeug__ tools.